Palmetto Innovation Center

 1. <!DOCTYPE html>

-The doctype tag states that this document is meant to be inturpreted as HTML.
+The doctype tag indicates that this document is intended to be interpreted as HTML.

-Browsers can display different types of information.
+Browsers can display various types of information.
 The doctype is used to define the type of information contained in the file.
-Because we are using HTML to render visual content in the browser window, we use the doctype tag to "tell" the browser so it will process it correctly.
+Since we are using HTML to render visual content in the browser window, we utilize the doctype tag to "inform" the browser so it can process the document correctly.

 2. <html lang="en-US">

-• HTML Elements - When using HTML, a "node" is called an "element".
-The HTML element is everything from the its start tag, to its end tag.
-An HTML element can contain other HTML elements; referred to as child elements.
+• HTML Elements - In HTML, a "node" is referred to as an "element".
+An HTML element encompasses everything from its start tag to its end tag.
+An HTML element can contain other HTML elements, which are known as child elements.
 Web pages are defined using many different types of these HTML elements.

-• HTML Attributes - Some tags have additional information in them after the tag name and before the closing '>'.
-These are called HTML attributes.
-The term on the left side of the = sign is the attribute's name.
-The terms on the right side of the = sign in quotes are the attribute's value.
-This information never gets displayed on a browser page.
-It is used by the browser to understand how information should be displayed, behave, and experienced by users.
+• HTML Attributes - Some tags have additional information contained within them after the tag name and before the closing '>'.
+These are referred to as HTML attributes.
+The term on the left side of the = sign is the attribute's name, while the terms on the right side of the = sign, which are enclosed in quotes, represent the attribute's value.
+This information is not displayed on the browser page; instead, it is used by the browser to determine how the content should be displayed, behave, and be experienced by users.

-• The "lang" attribute tells the browser what human speaking language will be presented to the user.
-The language definition lang="en-US" informs the browser that the content was created for United States of America english speaking users.
+• The "lang" attribute informs the browser about the human language that will be presented to the user.
+For example, the language definition lang="en-US" tells the browser that the content is intended for users who speak English in the United States.

 3. <head>

 The HTML <head> tag is used for metadata.
-The information defined in the <head> tag is NOT displayed to the user on a browsers page.
-It is used the help the Browser understand rules for manageing content.
+No information defined in the <head> tag will be displayed on a browser’s page.

-The head element has 6 optional child elements.
-Follow the links below to the W3schools for more information:
+The <head> element has six optional child elements.
+Follow the links below to W3Schools for more information:

-2. W3schools' base, opens in new window - tag specifies the base URL and/or target for all relative URLs in a document.
+2. W3Schools' base, opens in a new window - specifies the base URL and/or target for all relative URLs in a document.

-3. W3schools' link, opens in new window - tag is most often used to link to external style sheets.
+3. W3Schools' link, opens in a new window - most often used to link to external style sheets.

-4. W3schools' meta, opens in new window - tag defines metadata about an HTML document.
+4. W3Schools' meta, opens in a new window - defines metadata about an HTML document.
 Metadata is data (information) about data.

-5. W3schools' script, opens in new window - tag is used to define JavaScript within the file.
+5. W3Schools' script, opens in a new window - used to define JavaScript within the file.

-6. W3schools' noscript, opens in new window - tag defines an alternate content to be displayed to users that have disabled scripts in their browser or have a browser that doesn't support script.
+6. W3Schools' noscript, opens in a new window - defines alternate content to be displayed to users who have disabled scripts in their browser or use a browser that does not support scripts.

 4. <meta http-equiv="Content-Type" content="text/html; charset=utf-8" />